nats-io/nats.deno/jetstream.md

 #### JetStream Queue Consumers

 Queue Consumers allow scaling the processing of messages stored in a stream.
-To create create a Queue Consumer, you have to set its `deliver_group` property to the name of the queue group (or use the `ConsumerOptsBuilder#queue()`.
+To create a Queue Consumer, you have to set its `deliver_group` property to the name of the queue group (or use the `ConsumerOptsBuilder#queue()`).
 Then reuse the consumer from the various subscriptions:

 ```typescript
 const opts = consumerOpts();